-The four-week old Cornell Student Association defeated yesterday 18-10 a motion which would have provided for its own immediate abolition.
+The four-week old Cornell Student Association defeated yesterday 18-10 a motion which would have provided for its own

-Following this defeat, the CSA also rejected a proposal to hold a campus-wide referendum within the next ten days to ask students on whether they think student government should be abolished and replaced by five voting students on the Faculty Committee for Student Affairs.
+Following this defeat, the CSA also rejected a proposal to hold a campus-wide referendum within the next ten days to ask students on whether they think student government should be abolished and replaced by five voting the Faculty students on Committee for Student Affairs.

-The Association did, however, elect Mark A. Belnick '68 and Stephen J. Hadley '69 to sit on the FCSA as voting members.
+The Association did, however, elect Mark A. Belnick '68 and Stephen J. Hadley '69 to sit on the FĈSA as voting members.
 Student government has been entitled to send two delegates to sit on the FSCA as a result of 1963 faculty legislation.

-Belnick and Hadley take the place of the two head officers of the defunct Executive Board of Student Government, President Richard G. Birchall '68 and Vice President Arthur M. Kaminsky '68.
+Belnick and Hadley take the place of the two head officers of the defunct Executive Board of Student Government, President Richard G. Birchall '68 and Vice President Arthur M. Kaminsky sit on the faculty committee.